temujindang/website-1/src/site/blog/rfd-1-requests-for-discussion.md

 A document in the `ideation` state contains only a description of the topic that the RFD will cover, providing an indication of the scope of the eventual RFD.
-Unlike the `prediscussion` state, there is no expectation that is undergoing active revision.
-Such a document is scratchpad for related ideas.
-Any member of the team is encouraging to start active development of such an RFD (moving it to the prediscussion state) with or without the participation of the original author.
+Unlike the `prediscussion` state, there is no expectation that it is undergoing active revision.
+Such a document can be viewed as a scratchpad for related ideas.
+Any member of the team is encouraged to start active development of such an RFD (moving it to the `prediscussion` state) with or without the participation of the original author.
 It is critical that RFDs in the `ideation` state are clear and narrowly defined.

 Documents under active discussion should be in the `discussion` state.
 At this point a discussion is being had for the RFD in a Pull Request.